guillametlucia/data-mining-/README.md

 Computes Word2Vec embeddings for the passages and queries, and uses a logistic regression model to score the relevance of each passage.

 Evaluates the retrieval quality using precision and NDCG metrics.

+## lambdamart.py
+Trains LambdaMART models with different objectives (NDCG and MAP) and evaluates their performance on validation data.
+Uses the best model to rerank candidate passages and save the top 100 ranked passages for each query.

+## bert.py